Lassie (2005 film)

-Lassie is a 2005 adventure comedy-drama film based on Eric Knight's 1940 novel Lassie Come-Home about the profound bond between Joe Carraclough and his rough collie, Lassie.
+Lassie is a 2005 adventure comedy-drama film based on Eric Knight's 1940 novel Lassie Come-Home about the profound bond between Joe Carraclough and his Rough Collie, Lassie.
 The film was directed, written, and co-produced by Charles Sturridge and is a production of Samuel Goldwyn Films.
 The film stars Jonathan Mason and was distributed by Roadside Attractions and released in the UK on 16 December 2005.
 Filming took place in Scotland, Ireland and the Isle of Man.
 The supporting cast features Peter O'Toole, Samantha Morton, Peter Dinklage, Edward Fox, and John Lynch.
 The film was generally reviewed positively by critics, but performed poorly at the box office.

 Plot

 Sam Carraclough, an out-of-work miner who struggles to earn enough to feed his family, reluctantly sells their Collie dog, Lassie, to the Duke of Rudling, whose granddaughter, Cilla, sees and likes her.
 Sam's young son, Joe, is left heartbroken.
 The Duke's servant, Hynes, scares Lassie, who keeps escaping and coming back to the Carracloughs who have to keep returning her, and Hynes blames the boy for Lassie's departures.

-For the holiday season, the duke goes to the Scottish Highlands, taking Lassie with him.
+For Christmas, the duke goes to the Scottish Highlands, taking Lassie with him.
 Lassie escapes once again, with Cilla's help, after Hynes beats the dog, for which the duke fires him, and makes the 500-mile journey back to Yorkshire.
-Meanwhile, Sam enlists in World War I to support his family.
+Meanwhile, Sam enlists in World War II to support his family.
 During her journey, Lassie climbs mountains, swims a river, passes Loch Ness, dodges municipal dog catchers and is taken in by a kindly puppeteer and circus performer (Peter Dinklage) and befriends his small dog, Toots.
 Later, they are attacked by men who kill the small dog and the angered performer and Lassie chase the men away.
 Lassie parts with her new friend and reaches home on Christmas Day but collapses outside the church in which the family is in.
 When mass is over, the family's other dog help them find Lassie, exhausted, ill and nearly dead, and take her home.
 The veterinarian tells the family that Lassie might not survive.
 When Hynes, living in the village, sees that Lassie has been found, he, accompanied by police officers, goes to the house to seize Lassie and take her to the Duke's local estate.
 The family is forced to accompany her.
 The duke, recognizing Lassie, instead lets the family keep her by denying that it is the same dog and evicts Hynes from his premises for good.
 After Lassie recovers, the duke offers Hynes' old job and tied house to Sam and his family.
 Cilla sees that her crusty grandfather has a soft side and visits the family to see Lassie's new puppies.
 Joe and Cilla play with Lassie and her puppies as the movie ends.